Russian Empire–United States relations: Attempt at peacemaking

 Catherine played a significant role in peacemaking efforts during the Revolutionary War.
 In October 1780, she sent a proposal to each of the European powers involved in the conflict.
 The proposal requested for the countries to meet to discuss what could be done to create peace.
-The powers met in Vienna after Britain requested for the Austrian ministry to co-mediate the peace talks.
+The powers met in Vienna after Great Britain requested for the Austrian ministry to co-mediate the peace talks.
 Catherine sent Prince Dimitri Galitzin to act on her behalf as the Russian mediator.
-She sent him with a proposed set of peace guidelines that included a multi-year armistice between the countries and a requirement for negotiations between Britain and its European enemies as well as between Britain and America.
-Catherine chose not to include a proposal concerning whether America would become autonomous.
-Since the British would not accept American independence, and the French would not accept anything short of it, Catherine realized that explicitly providing for either outcome would lead to an immediate breakdown in the talks.
+She sent him with a proposed set of peace guidelines that included a multi-year armistice between the countries and a requirement for negotiations between Great Britain and its European enemies as well as between Great Britain and the Americans.
+Catherine chose not to include a proposal concerning whether the U.S. would become autonomous.
+Since the British would not accept U.S. independence, and the French would not accept anything short of it, Catherine realized that explicitly providing for either outcome would lead to an immediate breakdown in the talks.
 Catherine's ambiguous negotiation efforts ultimately fell through.

 19th century

 In 1801 Thomas Jefferson appointed Levett Harris as the first American consul-general to Russia (1803–1816).
-Russia attempted to join as a third-party mediator of peace in the British–American War of 1812, but this idea was rejected by the United Kingdom.
+Russia attempted to join as a third-party mediator of peace in the War of 1812, but this idea was rejected by British officials.

 The Monroe Doctrine was partly aimed at Holy Alliance support of intervention in Latin America which Russia several times tried to get the United States to join, as well as the Ukase of 1821 banning non-Russian ships from the Northwest Coast.
 The Russo-American Treaty of 1824 set parallel 54°40′ north as the boundary between Russian America and the Anglo-American Oregon Country.